NEW

 How the analysis works.

 Every Brandioz score is the direct sum of measurable signals extracted from your site's HTML.
-No hand-waving.
-Every point is traceable.
+No black boxes.
+No ML guesswork.
+Every point is traceable to a specific signal.

 0